gitcnk/Logistic_Regression/Logistic_RegressionHW.md

 5. Make these plots:
    - A scatterplot of `highwage`(Y) and `education`(X).
    - Add the fitted logistic curve into this plot.
-   - Now modify the plot to incorporate the `sex` variable.
-Your plot should now have two curves representing the two genders.
+   - Now modify the plot to incorporate the `race` variable.
+Your plot should now have two curves representing the two races.